-Job growth in office-based sectors (B1a/b) was the main driver of growth in B class employment, with the number jobs increasing by 6,100 between 1997 and 2016.
-Employment in sectors that typically occupy B1c/B2 or B8 space have remained relatively stable in overall terms, increasing by 400 jobs cumulatively.
-This lower level of growth in comparison to B1a/b jobs is as shown in Figure 3.1.

-From 1997-2016 the sectors that performed the strongest were mainly service based, as 3.4 highlighted by Figure 3.2.
+- Job growth in office-based sectors (B1a/b) was the main driver of growth in B class employment, with the number jobs increasing by 6,100 between 1997 and 2016.
+Employment in sectors that typically occupy B1c/B2 or B8 space has remained relatively stable in overall terms, increasing by 400 jobs cumulatively.
+This lower level of growth in comparison to B1a/b jobs is as shown in Figure 3.1. - From 1997-2016 the sectors that performed the strongest were mainly service based, as highlighted in Figure 3.2.
 The sectors that doubled in size over the time include specialised construction activities (228.6%); professional services (204.5%); administrative and supportive services (178.9%); telecoms (100.0%) and computing and information services (100.0%).
 These sectors all significantly outperformed the East of England averages over the period (38.7%, 100.8%, 89.0%, 4.1% and 80.9% respectively).
+However, Brentwood underperformed in insurance and pensions, utilities, public administration and defence and real estate versus the East of England over the period.
+The Borough either experienced higher proportions of jobs losses in these sectors (insurance and pensions and public administration and defence), or lost jobs while the sectors grew in the wider region (utilities and real estate).